TrellixVulnTeam/luigi_3P9D/README.md

 #### Null

 The `null` value is special, and is used to indicate the absence of a value.
-If you call a function that doesn’t return anything, you get `null` back.
+If you call a function that doesn't return anything, you get `null` back.

 #### Booleans